leeBrookerNUA/Bsc2b_CollaborativeProject/README.md

 The home screen acts as the main menu of the app.
 From here, users can access:

+- Instructions
+- Facts & Tips
+- Quiz
 - Play
-- Facts & Tips
-- Instructions
-- Settings

 ---

-### Play Screen
+### Instructions Page

-The play screen shows the toy's charging progress and live activity.
-It includes:

-- Battery charge display
+The instructions page explains how to use the toy step by step.
+It includes guidance such as:

+- Turning on the toy
+- Connecting the toy to Wi-Fi
-- Hand crank status
+- Using the hand crank or sunlight
-- Charging stats
-- Live fun fact
-- Helpful charging tip

-This screen helps users understand how their actions, such as turning a hand crank, can generate energy.
+- Watching the battery charge in the app

 ---